-Flexibility is a requisite across the board for yoga clothes so make sure they’re roomy enough for you to pull off your death-defying poses in.
+Flexibility is a requisite across the board for yoga pants, shorts and tops so make sure they’re roomy enough for you to pull off your death-defying poses in.

 Look for fabrics which are made to be breathable.
 There are polyester fabrics out there these days which cater to this with their dry fit technology.
 Just don’t go standard polyester as you’ll be sweating balls and stinking up your gym gear.

 You’re the yogi so colours are open to personal preference.
 We suggest you don’t go full Richard Simmons in 2019, though.

 GALLERY BEGINS AFTER THIS ADVERTISEMENT

 When it comes to yoga gear, Lululemon is the brand to have.
 Originating in Canada, their clothing is especially designed for yoga users.
 The brand has since evolved to provide a more wholistic activewear range, but their collection still includes a great range of yoga specific gear that is ultra stylish and functional.